 Let's take a closer look at what enzymes are and how they work in this informative guide to enzyme laundry detergent.

 Also known as biological detergent, enzyme-based detergent formulations contain specific cleaning enzymes, each of which targets a different category of stain.
 Cleaning and stain removal are a team effort.
 Think of enzymes as position players, every one trained to do a special job.
 Stains come in many forms, including proteins, starches, and lipids.
-Our enzyme detergent contains a range of enzymes, which work in conjunction with each other and our dirt-releasing surfactant to remove tough stains:
+Heritage Park Luxury All-Purpose Detergent contains a range of enzymes, which work in conjunction with each other and our dirt-releasing surfactant to remove tough stains:

 Protease (Subtilisin): Protease enzymes target protein stains.
 These include food stains such as egg and milk; a mud or grass stain; and blood and other body fluids.